 In short, the double bottom consists of two lows and a single neckline.
 The neckline happens to be the most important feature of the double bottom.

-What Does The Double Bottom Tell You?
+What is The Meaning of a Double Bottom Pattern?

 A financial market is in a downtrend when lower highs and lower lows are being created.
 Eventually, sellers slowly start to weaken.